AAZWD/Interactive_Story/README.md

 # Haunted Story
-A simple website created for a photo editing project.
+A website created to host a photo editing and multimedia project.
 Combines UX and narrative design.

 ## Technologies
 HTML